NVlabs/instant-ngp/README.md

 - Any OpenXR-compatible runtime will work.

 Then, press the __View in VR/AR headset__ button in the __instant-ngp__ GUI and put on your headset.
+Before entering VR, we **strongly** recommend that you first finish training (press "Stop training") or load a pre-trained snapshot for maximum performance.

 In VR, you have the following controls.

 | Control                | Meaning       |